USPS Form 1583 is a federally required authorization that allows U.S. Global Mail to legally receive and open mail on your behalf.

 What Happens After Notarization?

 Once you submit your notarized Form 1583, US Global Mail securely retains the document and handles the process on your behalf.
-You won’t need to visit the Post Office as we take care of everything for you.

 Troubleshooting Notarization Issues